braph-software/BRAPH-2/tutorials/pipelines/tut_a_con_but/readme.md

 > **Figure 10.
 Parameters blocked in the Analysis of Group 2**
 > **a** Click on "Analysis 2" in the pipeline's GUI.
 > 	**b** In this new window, you can see that the measure parameters, such as the **b** "GRAPH TEMPLATE" and **c** rule for "Community Structure", as well as the graph property **d** "THRESHOLDS", are blocked since they should be the same as the ones set in the analysis of group 1.
-You can reset the analysis parameters for Group 1 by clicking on the checkbox marked with a 'C' next to the settings of Group 1 **e**.
+You can reset the analysis parameters for Group 1 by clicking on the checkbox marked with a `C` next to the settings of Group 1 **e**.

 If you want to change some of the parameters you previously selected, you can reset the analysis parameters by clicking on the cancel button marked with a `C` (Figure 10e) near the analysis of the first group.